MaelCravero/maelcravero.github.io/projects.md

 Thanks to this
 [post](https://localghost.dev/blog/this-page-is-under-construction/) for giving
-enough motivation to jump the shark, and [these](http://lukasschwab.me/blog/) [blogs](https://www.sacredheartsc.com/blog/makefile-based-blogging/) for inspiration on building this using pandoc.
+enough motivation to get started, and [these](http://lukasschwab.me/blog/) [blogs](https://www.sacredheartsc.com/blog/makefile-based-blogging/) for inspiration on building this using pandoc.